mendhak/angular-intro.js/README.md

 If you set `ng-intro-autostart="true"`, the intro will start as soon as the directive is ready.

+### Autorefresh

+If an intro tour includes dynamic content, use `ng-intro-autorefresh="true"` to call Intro.js' refresh method.

 ### Callbacks

 Intro.js provides several callbacks.
 You can receive these callbacks in your controller.
 For example, for the `onchange` event, specify the function name in the directive.